syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Tables.md

 * **IListObjects** represents a collection of tables in the worksheet.
 * **IListObject** represent a table in the worksheet

+Also, you can create a calculated column in table.
+For more details, refer [here](/file-formats/xlsio/working-with-formulas#calculated-column).

 N> In XlsIO, Tables are supported only for Excel 2007 and later formats (*.xlsx files).

 The below code sample explains the creation of a simple table by the range of data from an existing worksheet